About the Program

 - Peter Harries, Dean of the Graduate School

-- Louis Hunt, Senior Vice Provost for Enrollment Management and Services
+- Don Hunt, Senior Vice Provost for Enrollment Management and Services

 - Bailian Li, Senior Vice Provost for Global Engagement

-- Barbara Mulkey, Director of the Shelton Leadership Center
+- Debbie Acker, Director of the Shelton Leadership Center

 - Greg Raschke, Senior Vice Provost and Director of Libraries

-- Sheri Schwab, Interim Vice Provost for Institutional Equity and Diversity
+- Sheri Schwab, Vice Provost for Institutional Equity and Diversity

-- Katharine Stewart, Vice Provost for Faculty Affairs
+- Katharine Stewart, Senior Vice Provost for Faculty and Academic Affairs

-- Lisa Zapata, Interim Vice Chancellor for the Division of Academic and Student Affairs
+- Doneka Scott, Vice Chancellor and Dean, Division of Academic and Student Affairs

 Applicants must be full-time (.75 FTE or greater) faculty at the rank of associate or full professor in any track.
 Applicants should have a demonstrated interested in academic leadership at the department, college or university level.
 Applicants must have the written support of their department head and dean to apply, and must be willing to commit approximately 25 percent of their time over the course of the fellowship period to fellowship activities, including their project.